XifengAlpha/Slidingboard-Unity/README.md

 ## Style Hints

-**Entrance/Exits** should be constructed to appear as seamless as possible.
-Fade-to-white or fade-to-black tunnels like the ones used in surf_lt_omnific are appropriate, false-walls like those used in surf_beginner are not.
-Every level should have five entrance/exits: one primary entrance, two primary goals, and two side-paths.
+**Entrance/Exits** Every level should have five entrance/exits: one primary entrance, two primary goals, and two side-paths.

 **Named vistas** are a design element that will play a prominent role in Slidingboard.
 They should be somewhat difficult to reach, and they should offer access to new areas, or provide an informative vantage point.
-Names should be abstract, suggestive, and friendly.
+Names should be abstract and friendly.

 **Models** should tend toward the abstract.
 Currently everything is rectilinear blocks of flat color, new assets should at the very least be compatible with this.
 It's ok to suggest elements from the real world, but imitating them should be avoided.
 In all cases, interactivity should be the primary motive.